LibrariesHacked/librarieshacked.github.io/_posts/2023-06-21-england-library-data-strategy.md

 published: true
 ---

-There is currently ongoing development of [a new library strategy for England](https://www.gov.uk/government/news/baroness-sanderson-to-help-develop-new-public-libraries-strategy).
+There is current development of [a new library strategy for England](https://www.gov.uk/government/news/baroness-sanderson-to-help-develop-new-public-libraries-strategy).
 This is being chaired by Baroness Elizabeth Sanderson of Welton.

-The following content was sent to the libraries strategy team at the DCMS to advocate for a new data strategy to underpin any wider strategy work.
+The following content was sent to the libraries strategy team at the DCMS to advocate for a new data strategy to underpin any wider strategy.

 ## Library data background